Coin Price 24h % Market Cap Volume 24h Range

 24h Range

-Ethereum ($ETH) is the largest PoS cryptocurrency on the market right now — by a wide margin.
-While the Ethereum blockchain originally operated using the same Proof-of-Work security architecture as Bitcoin, it switched to Proof-of-Stake and initiated staking rewards in 2022 in an event known as The Merge.
+Ethereum ($ETH) is the largest PoS cryptocurrency in the world by a wide margin.
+While the Ethereum blockchain originally operated using the same Proof-of-Work security architecture as Bitcoin, it switched to the eco-friendly Proof-of-Stake mechanism and initiated staking rewards in 2022 in an event known as The Merge.
+The change was driven by the massive energy consumption required for PoW and the need to prepare for future upgrades to help solve its scalability problems.

 Individual investors can stake Ethereum in several ways.
-First, large $ETH token holders can establish a node on the network and become approved as a validator, thus reviewing transactions and collecting $ETH staking rewards directly.
-Alternatively, most decentralized finance (DeFi) platforms and major crypto exchanges offer $ETH staking pools.
+Investors with 32 or more $ETH can create their own validator node on the network to earn passive income by helping to secure the network.
+Alternatively, dozens of popular decentralized finance (DeFi) platforms and major crypto exchanges offer $ETH staking pools.
 Investors can lock $ETH into these pools to be used for PoS transaction validation and receive a share of the staking rewards.

-Ethereum’s large market capitalization — and its inclusion in traditional ETFs available to Wall Street investors — means that its price tends to be less volatile than many other PoS coins.
-This can be advantageous for investors looking primarily for staking income without the price volatility that normally accompanies cryptocurrencies.
-However, $ETH staking rewards typically range from only 2%–5% APY, much less than for alternative PoS tokens.
+Thanks to Ethereum’s large market capitalization and widespread institutional adoption, its price tends to be less volatile than most other PoS coins.
+This can be advantageous for investors looking primarily for staking income without as much price volatility as other smaller PoS coins.
+However, $ETH staking rewards typically range from only 2%–5% APY, which is significantly lower than some alternative PoS tokens.

 Find out more about Ethereum